nokotamustang/PersonalPortfolio/README.md

 ![Daemon Team Six 1](./img/dts_3.PNG)

-## Augmented Reality for Beauty - 2018 to 2020
+## Augmented Reality For Beauty - 2018 to 20

 These projects are Computer Vision and Augmented Reality applications for beauty and fashion.